lucky-sideburn/kubeinvaders/README.md

 - Select "Set Custom Chaos Container for Nodes" from the menu to use your preferred image or configuration against nodes.

-# URL Monitoring During Chaos Session
+## URL Monitoring During Chaos Session

 During a chaos engineering session, you can monitor the behavior of an HTTP call exposed by an Ingress.

 Use the flag "Add HTTP check & Chaos Report" and add the URL to monitor
 ![Alt Text](./doc_images/url_monitor.png)

-Follow real time charts during the experiment
+Follow real-time charts during the experiment

 ![Alt Text](./doc_images/http_stats.png)